 You may be tempted to save money by simply allowing your child to wear an old or inexpensive pair of shoes or sandals in the water to protect their feet.
 This can be problematic for the following reasons.

-Wearing footwear that was not designed for water can also result in injury to the feet.
-Wet material (that was not manufactured to be worn while wet or saturated) can rub against the feet, causing blisters and discomfort.
+Wearing footwear that wasn’t designed for water use can also result in injury.
+Material that wasn’t manufactured to be worn while wet can rub against the feet, causing blisters and discomfort.

 Finally, putting regular shoes in the water has the potential to ruin them.
-They are not made from bacteria- and mold-resistant material, which means they can develop a foul odor after being submerged in water, and the material of the body of the shoe can break down.
+They’re not made from bacteria- and mold-resistant material, which means they can get smelly after being submerged in water, and eventually break down.

 - Aqua Socks or Wet Shoes: Basically a skin-tight neoprene foot covering, this option offers slip resistance, warmth, and keeps the sand out, preventing it from rubbing between your child’s shoe and their sensitive skin.
-However, because of the thinness of the sole, it does not offer as much protection from the elements underfoot.
-This option is primarily used by on-the-water enthusiasts (think kayakers, canoers, jet-skiers) but might not be the most practical for a little one who’s needing foot protection from rough terrain.
+However, because of the thinness of the sole, these don’t offer as much protection from the elements underfoot.
+This option is primarily used by on-the-water enthusiasts (think kayakers, canoers, jet-skiers) but might not be the most practical for a little one who’s needing protection from rough terrain.

 - Water Shoes: These look like typical shoes but are made of plastic, mesh, or some other material that will dry quickly and allow the foot to breathe.
-They have a thick sole to provide protection, and usually have a reinforced toe (made from thick plastic or rubber) to keep your little one from stubbing their toes on unseen underwater obstacles.
+They have a thick sole to provide protection, and usually, have a reinforced plastic or rubber toe to keep your little one from hurting themselves on unseen underwater obstacles.
 It also helps to keep the sand out of the front of the shoe.

-- Water Sandals: These are constructed similar to the water shoe but without the reinforced toe.
-They keep feet cooler during the hot summer months but allow more sand to enter the shoe and offer less toe protection.
-Still, they are constructed from waterproof and breathable materials, so you know that they will hold up in water – and keep your little one’s feet healthy in the process.
+- Water Sandals: These are constructed much like water shoes but without the reinforced toe.
+They keep feet cooler during hot summer months but allow more sand to enter the shoe and offer less toe protection.
+Still, they’re made from waterproof and breathable materials, so you know that they’ll hold up in water, and keep little feet healthy in the process.

-When buying water shoes for your child, you’ll need to consider the following:
+When buying water shoes for your child, consider the following:

-- Material: Water shoes come in a variety of materials.
+- Material: You have a variety of materials to choose from.
 Straight-up plastic won’t absorb water at all and will dry practically immediately.
-But, it can rub against your little one’s skin or be hot since they aren’t breathable.
+But it can rub against your little one’s skin or feel hot since they aren’t breathable.
 Mesh is another option.
-Regardless, skip any shoe made of leather as it will not hold up in water.
+Regardless, skip any shoe made of leather as these won’t hold up in water.

-- Independence: Do you have a child who insists on putting everything on by himself?
-Or do you have a baby, so you’re the one dressing your child?
-Water sandals are the easiest to put on – so if you’re looking for ease, choose a sandal with simple velcro straps.
+- Independence: Do you have a child who insists on putting everything on by themselves?
+Or do you have a baby, and you’re the one dressing them?
+Water sandals are the easiest to put on — and if you’re looking for ease, choose a sandal with simple velcro straps.